-But if your client is a very busy person, you might want to convey your message through email.
+But if your client is a very busy person, you might want to convey your message through App messaging.
 If you are unsure what channel of communication they prefer, just ask them.
 People will appreciate your thoughtful means of communication, and will be more likely to respond positively to you.

-Your smart phone will also be your best friend to record any concerning pet behaviour to play back to the pet owner upon their return to show them how their pet is without them.
-Some Owners won't believe their pet is like that unless they are shown.
+Your smart phone will also be your best friend to record any concerning pet behaviour.
+Some Owners won’t believe their pet is capable of any bad behaviour unless they are shown video.

 Being a good listener is one of the best ways to be a good communicator.
 No one likes communicating with someone who only cares about putting in their two cents, and does not take the time to listen to the other person.
 If you’re not a good listener, it’s going to be hard to comprehend what you’re being asked to do.

-Your body language, eye contact, hand gestures, and tone all color the message you are trying to convey.
+Your body language, eye contact, hand gestures, and verbal tone all contribute to the message you are trying to convey.
 A relaxed, open stance (arms open, legs relaxed), and a friendly tone will make you appear approachable, and will encourage Pet Owners to speak openly with you.